 Published: October 30, 2014

-Told with a brief text and dynamic illustrations, the book opens with a boy’s excitement upon seeing the first snowflake fall outside his classroom window.
+Blizzard is based on John Rocco’s childhood experience during the now infamous Blizzard of 1978, which brought fifty-three inches of snow to his town in Rhode Island.
+Told with a brief text and dynamic illustrations, the bookopens with a boy’s excitement upon seeing the first snowflake fall outside his classroom window.
 It ends with the neighborhood’s immense relief upon seeing the first snowplow break through on their street.
-In between the boy watches his familiar landscape transform into something alien, and readers watch him transform into a hero who puts the needs of others first.
+This book about the wonder of a winter storm is as delicious as a mug of hot cocoa by the fire on a snowy day.

 Mice Skating